Nicole Cooke: Later career: 2009–2012

 Cooke was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.
 She was awarded the Transworld Sport "Female Athlete of the Year" title in recognition of her achievements in 2008.
 She was also awarded the Sunday Times Sportswoman of the Year award.

 In June 2009 Cooke captured the Giro del Trentino title and won her tenth British National Road Race Championships title.

-After Cooke's Vision1 Cycling Team finished 7th in the 2009 UCI Team Rankings, Cooke closed the team after being unable to attract a major sponsor as the financial crisis of 2007–2008 hit.
+After Cooke's Vision1 Cycling Team finished 7th in the 2009 UCI Team Rankings, Cooke closed the team after being unable to attract a major sponsor during the 2008 financial crisis.
 Cooke signed for Equipe Nuernberg Versicherung for 2010.
 The team management had put the team together without signing a main sponsor and in December the team collapsed, leaving the riders without a team or salary.
 Cooke raced and trained with the British cycling team in the 2010 season.
 She won a stage at the Iurreta-Emakumeen Bira.
 At the 2010 Commonwealth Games Cooke placed fifth in the Women's Road Race, and at the 2010 UCI Road World Championships Cooke finished fourth in the road race.

 In November 2010 Cooke joined the Italian-based Mcipollini-Giordana team for 2011.
 That year she won Stage 5 of the Giro D'Italia and took fourth place in the World Championships Road Race.
 In October Cooke won the GP Noosa, Australia.

 Joining the Faren-Honda team for 2012, Cooke scored won Stage 6 of the Energiewacht Tour in the Netherlands.
 At the 2012 Summer Olympics in London, she competed in the road race, finishing 31st.
 Teammate Lizzie Armitstead took the silver medal.
 At the 2012 UCI Road World Championships Cooke finished 60th, five minutes behind winner Marianne Vos.

 Cooke announced her retirement from the sport on 14 January 2013 at the age of 29.
 In a speech to journalists confirming her retirement, Cooke "exposed every aspect of corruption in professional cycling, from doping to gross gender inequality.
 It took 20 minutes to deliver and was met by journalists by stunned silence then applause" This caused Forbes to title their article "The Anti-Lance Armstrong".